Guuri11/i18n-cli/README.md

 #### Preview
 ```
-ℹ Running I18n editor
+ℹ Running i18n editor                                                                                                                      15:12:33
-ℹ Please, choose one of this options
+ℹ Please choose an option:                                                                                                                 15:12:33

-1 -> Add Sentence
+1 -> Add Translation Sentence
+2 -> Delete Translation Sentence
+3 -> Generate CSV extract
-2 -> Exit
+4 -> Exit
 Option: 1
+Selected option: 1
+Enter the folder path where the locale files are located: ./locale
-Choose the key of the new sentence: hello_world
+Enter the key of the new translation sentence: hello_world
-ready Key hello_world
+ready Key: hello_world                                                                                                                     15:12:59

-Paste the folder path where is located the locales: ./src/locales

-Add translation for en.json locale: Hello World
+Add translation for en locale or type 'update' to modify an existing one: Hello world!
-ready Value: Hello World
+ready Value: Hello world!
+15:13:21
-✔ Sentence added
+✔ Translation added to locale                                                                                                              15:13:21

-Add translation for es.json locale: Hola mundo
+Add translation for es locale or type 'update' to modify an existing one: Hola mundo!
-ready Value: Hola mundo
+ready Value: Hola mundo!
+15:13:25
-✔ Sentence added
+✔ Translation added to locale                                                                                                              15:13:25
-✔ Translation added to locales
+✔ Translation added to all locales                                                                                                         15:13:25
+ℹ Please choose an option:                                                                                                                 15:13:25
+1 -> Add Translation Sentence
+2 -> Delete Translation Sentence
+3 -> Generate CSV extract
+4 -> Exit
+Option: 3
+Selected option: 3
+✔ CSV generated successfully
 ```
 #### Result